 The company has announced its plans to release an updated version of the Huawei P Smart device in this year.
 The original version of the Huawei P Smart was released in January last year (arrived in the third week of February in Ghana).

 With a wide display, the P Smart had a small notch on with it.

 The old Huawei P Smart featured artificial intelligence, and augmented reality capabilities.
 It also came with a special “eye-comfort” feature, which was to filter out blue light in its imaging processing.

 Huawei is not yet out with the price tag for the updated of the P Smart phone for the Ghanaian market.
 But we expect it to be around ₵1,300.
 The old one released last year cost about ₵1,000 which is basically a budget price for mobile device.
 You can look up the full specs of the old Huawei P Smart here.

 Kindly subscribe to our YouTube channel

-Recently, Huawei has had a rather not-so easy circumstances.
+Recently, Huawei has had rather not-so-easy circumstances.
 Their vice chairperson got arrested in Canada and the US and its allies banned the use of the devices.
 This is as a result of the company being hit with a series of serious questions about the firm’s security.